NeuroJSON/jdata/JData_specification.md

        "_ArrayData": [2,3,3, 3,1,3, 1,1,2, 10.1,9.0,8.1, 19.0,11,8.2]
    }
 ```
+or the corresponding UBJSON equivalents.

 ##### Compressed array storage format

-JData supports in-file data compression to enhance space-efficiency of the generated
+JData supports node-based data compression to enhance space-efficiency of the generated
 files.
 Compressed data format is only supported in the annotated array storage format.

-Two additional nodes are added to the annotated array structure
+Three additional nodes are added to the annotated array structure

-* **`_ArrayCompressionMethod_`**: a string leaflet to store the compression method, for
+* **`_ArrayCompressionMethod_`**: a string-valued leaflet to store the compression
-example, "zlib", "gzip" or "lzma"
+  method, for example, "zlib", "gzip" or "lzma"
-* **`_ArrayCompressionSize_`**: the pre-processed array size, in the format specified by
+* **`_ArrayCompressionSize_`**: the dimensions of the pre-processed array, i.e. the data
+  originally stored in `_ArrayData_` in the format specified by `"_ArrayType_"`,
-`"_ArrayType_"`, before the array binary stream casted to byte stream and compression
+  before the array binary stream typecasted to byte stream and compression.

-In addition, the `"_ArrayData_"` node is replaced by `"_ArrayCompressedData_"`.
-In the
+* **`_ArrayCompressedData_`**: in addition, the `"_ArrayData_"` node is replaced by
-case of JSON flavored JData files, `"_ArrayCompressedData_"` has a string value storing
+  `"_ArrayCompressedData_"`.
+In the case of JSON-formatted JData files,
+  `"_ArrayCompressedData_"` has a string value storing the "Base64" encoded compressed
-the "Base64" encoded compressed byte-stream of the pre-processed array.
-In the case of
+  byte-stream of the pre-processed array.
+In the case of UBJSON flavored JData,
-UBJSON flavored JData, `"_ArrayCompressedData_"` directly stores the compressed byte
+  `"_ArrayCompressedData_"` directly stores the compressed byte stream of the
-stream of the pre-processed array without "Base64" encoding.
+  pre-processed array without "Base64" encoding.

 When a compressed array format is used, `"_ArrayCompressionMethod_"` and
 `"_ArrayCompressionSize_"` must appear before `"_ArrayCompressedData_"`.